 Paint Out Norwich – selected and participated (2015), First Prize (2014)

 Buxton Spa prize, First Prize (2014)

 Royal Talens Award (2013)

 ROI, Young Artist Award (2007, 2005, 1998, 1997)

-Paint Out Norwich ran a winter nocturne Christmas lights plein air and social, Wednesday 19 December 2018 4-7pm.Whilst the open air painting and pinting event, starting out at the Bell Hotel pub, isfree please RSVP to get an idea of numbers.
-We also hope to offer a small prize for the best painting of the evening.
-Some of the suggested locations include the fifteenth-century Bell Hotel itself, Jarrolds, and the Market/City Hall.
-All three are decorated and illuminated with tasteful seasonal lighting.
+Paint Out Norwich ran a winter nocturne Christmas lights plein air and social, Wednesday 19 December 2018 4-7pm.The open-air painting and ‘pinting’ event, started out at the Bell Hotel pub and included a bottle of bubbly for the best painting of the evening.
+Some of the locations painted included the fifteenth-century Bell Hotel itself, Jarrolds, and the Market/City Hall.
+All three were decorated and illuminated with tasteful seasonal lighting.